GRKdev/astro-portfolio/src/content/projects/08-real-state-ai.md

 - **OpenAI's GPT (Babbage-02)**: A language model fine-tuned for this application to understand and process real estate queries efficiently.
 - **Vercel PostgreSQL**: My choice for a highly scalable and managed database solution, ensuring robust and secure data management.
 - **Deployment on Vercel Servers**: For seamless hosting and superior performance, our platform is deployed on Vercel's cutting-edge infrastructure.
+- **Clerk**: A user authentication service that provides secure and customizable login functionality for our Real Estate Search Engine.

 ### Demo

 Experience our Real Estate Search Engine firsthand at [rs.iand.dev](https://rs.iand.dev).
+U will need to authenticate with Google, Github, or your email with Clerk to access the platform.